Frequently Asked Questions

 How do I know if I’m qualified?

 Minimum qualifications are specified on the exam bulletin for a classification.
-Exam bulletins are available on the CDCR and State Personnel Board websites, and also include information such as exam type, application instructions, job descriptions, and salary ranges.
+Exam bulletins are available on the CDCR and CalHR websites, and also include information such as exam type, application instructions, job descriptions, and salary ranges.

 Can I still apply even if I don’t meet all the requirements?